dibalokechanda/dibalokechanda.github.io/_posts/2023-12-20-Prerequisites-for-Convex-Optimization2-blog.md

 This gets tricky when we are dealing with more than two points.
 First, let's take a look at the formal definition,

 A convex combination of points $x_1,x_2,x_3,\cdots$ in a vector space is a linear combination of these points with non-negative coefficients that sum to $1$.
+Mathematically,

 $$